Quick Links

 Welcome to Class 1

 My name is Mrs Leighton and I have the pleasure of being the teacher in Class 1.
 I have been at Curry Mallet School for 12 years, first as a teaching assistant and then as a class teacher.
-I am ably assisted by Mrs Rachel Cannon and Miss Riley and other teaching assistants throughout the week, who support, encourage and nurture the pupils and help provide a curriculum and learning environment rich in experiences.
+I am ably assisted by Mrs Rachel Cannon, Mrs Hooper and Mrs Otton throughout the week, who support, encourage and nurture the pupils and help provide a curriculum and learning environment rich in experiences.
 In Class 1 we believe that pupils who feel valued will have the confidence to develop lively, enquiring minds.

 Class 1 is a mixed aged class of Reception and year 1 children.
 Through a combination of continuous provision and adult led activities we aim to provide a curriculum which is exciting, diverse and accessible to all.